At Pleasant Valley

 2D Gallery ♦ Shot Close By

 3D Anaglyph Gallery

 You are invited to download as many of the 3D Anaglyph or 3D Half Side-by-Side photographs as you wish.
 Note: 3D H-SBS images should only be saved if you have access to a 3D TV.

 3D Half Side-by-Side Gallery

 Suitable for 3D TV viewing.
 Half Side-by-Sides avoid the minor Anaglyph anomalies that can occur.
 Click images to enlarge.
 1080p resolution.
 Or Windows users, right-click and choose SAVE LINK AS.

-I do trust that you enjoyed viewing the splendid images at Malapai Hill and its stark, lonesome abode on the valley floor.
+I have every wish that you enjoyed viewing the splendid images around Malapai Hill and its stark, lonesome abode on the valley floor.
 Spectacular views and photo opportunities can be had all along the Geology Tour Road!

 Temple City, California